She's Out of My Life

 "She's Out of My Life" is a song written by American songwriter Tom Bahler and performed by American singer Michael Jackson.
 The song was released April 1, 1980 as the fourth single from Jackson's 1979 album Off the Wall.
 In 2004, the song appeared in The Ultimate Collection.
 It peaked at No. 10 on the Billboard Hot 100, marking the first time any solo artist had ever achieved four Top 10 hits from one album.
 In America, it earned a million-selling Platinum certification.

 The demo version of the song, which features Jackson singing with a guitar, was released on the second disc of the 2009 album Michael Jackson's This Is It.
-The song has also been covered by a variety of artists, including Patti LaBelle, Shirley Bassey, Ginuwine, 98°, S Club 7, Barbara Mandrell, Daniel Evans, Nina, Willie Nelson, Josh Groban, Gloria Lynne, and Karel Gott.

 Background

 Unlike the album's previous singles, which are all uptempo dance-oriented funk and disco songs, "She's Out of My Life" is an emotional ballad.
 The song has a tempo of 66 beats per minute, making it one of Jackson's slowest songs.

+Bahler conceived the song while driving on the freeway on a Thursday in 1977.
+The following day, he offered the song to ATV Music Publishing, which was ambivalent toward producing a ballad.
+In response, Bahler presented the song to music producer Snuff Garrett, who immediately agreed to co-publish the song and planned to produce it the following week with Bahler's suggested performer, Frank Sinatra.
+On Saturday, producer Quincy Jones called Bahler to inquire about new music.
+After hearing Bahler perform the song eight times in a row, Jones convinced Bahler to break his agreement with Garrett by allowing Bahler to co-produce the song with him.
+Bahler backed out of the previous agreement by giving Garrett a third of the song's future publishing revenues, only to then discover that Jones did not yet have an artist lined up for it.

+After working with Jackson on The Wiz, Jones suggested that he produce Jackson's upcoming album by offering "She's Out of My Life" as record material.
+Jackson loved the song, referring to it as "the single."
+However, Bahler had veto power over who could perform the song, and he felt it should go to somebody with more life experience.
+Jones persuaded Bahler by telling him that the song would give Jackson "adult emotions."

 The song is about a painful breakup.
 It has been claimed that Bahler wrote the song about Karen Carpenter, whom Bahler had briefly dated.
 However, he has stated, "The fact is, I had already written that song by the time Karen and I became romantic.
 That song was written more about Rhonda Rivera...
 Rhonda and I had been together for two years, and it was after we broke up that I started dating Karen."